sonicatdrpepper/Levelup-Bot/README.md

  * py-cord
  * discord.ext.context

- To run it, set the TOKEN variable in Main.py to your bot accounts token, and then run Main.py Includes a bash script to install pip dependencies
+ To use the bot set the TOKEN variable in Main.py, and then execute Main.py